Octobug/notes/computer_network/network_programming/unix_network_programming_vol1/chap_01_introduction/README.md

 }
 ```

+1. Include our own header
+2. Command-line arguments
+3. Create TCP socket
-### Specify server's IP address and port
+4. Specify server's IP address and port

     - `bzero`: initialize memory to zero
     - `htons`: host to network short
     - `inet_pton`: presentation to numeric of internet
-- `inet_addr`: to convert an ASCII dotted-decimal string into the correct format
+    - `inet_addr`: to convert an ASCII dotted-decimal string into the correct
+        format

-### Establish connect with server
+5. Establish connect with server

     The `connect` function, when applied to a TCP socket, establishes a TCP
-connection with the server specified by the socket address structure pointed to
+    connection with the server specified by the socket address structure
-by the second argument.
+    pointed to by the second argument.

-### Read and display server's reply
+6. Read and display server's reply

     TCP is a *byte-stream* protocol with no record boundaries.
-With that, data can
+With that, data
-be returned in numerous ways.
-With larger data sizes, we cannot assume that the
+    can be returned in numerous ways.
+With larger data sizes, we cannot assume
-server's reply will be returned by s single `read`.
-Therefore, when reading from
+    that the server's reply will be returned by s single `read`.
+Therefore,
-a TCP socket, we *always* need to code the `read` in a loop and terminate the
+    when reading from a TCP socket, we *always* need to code the `read` in a
-loop when either `read` returns 0 (i.e., the other end closed the connection) or
+    loop and terminate the loop when either `read` returns 0 (i.e., the other
-a value less than 0 (an error).
+    end closed the connection) or a value less than 0 (an error).

-The important concept here is that TCP itself provides no record markers: If an
+    The important concept here is that TCP itself provides no record markers:
-application wants to delineate the ends of records, it must do so itself and
+    If an application wants to delineate the ends of records, it must do so
-there are a few common ways to accomplish this.
+    itself and there are a few common ways to accomplish this.

-### Terminate program
+7. Terminate program

     Unix always closes all open descriptors when a process terminates.

 ## 1.3 Protocol Independence